 Disabled Plates or Placard

 An individual who is legally blind may apply to the Massachusetts Registry of Motor Vehicles for either a Disabled Plate or Disabled Placard.
 The plate or placard allows parking in designated Handicap Parking areas.
-In order to obtain disabled plates, the vehicle must be registered in the individual who is blind's name.
+In order to obtain disabled plates, the vehicle must be registered in the name of the individual who is blind.
 The placard can be used in any vehicle transporting the individual who is blind.
-MCB has the applications and will, upon request, issue the Certificate of Blindness, that may be used for verification of disability.
 Should you have a valid driver's license, you are required to surrender your driver's license at the time of your application.
-For further information, contact the Registry of Motor Vehicles Medical Affairs office or visit its website: www.massrmv.com.

 MBTA Blind Access CharlieCard Customers

-Customers who are blind/visually impaired are allowed to ride all MBTA services for free with a Blind Access CharlieCard, which can be obtained from the CharlieCard Store.
+Customers who are legally blind are allowed to ride all MBTA services for free with a Blind Access CharlieCard, which can be obtained from the CharlieCard Store.
 To receive a Blind Access CharlieCard, you must have a MCB Identification Card.
 If accompanied by a guide, free travel does extend to the guide.

 Telephone Customer Support